pdjr-signalk-plugins/ais-reporter/README.md

 disabling any associated behaviour.

-The 'expiryInterval' property tells the plugin to disregard any vessel from which an AIS position update has not been received in the last 15 minutes.
+The 'expiryInterval' property tells the plugin to disregard any vessel from which an AIS position update has not been received in the specified number of minutes.

 'positionUpdateInterval' and 'staticUpdateInterval' are specified as separate properties since, in line with the AIS protocol norms, we probably want to report position data more frequently than static data.
-If the 'staticUpdateInterval' property is ommitted, then the plugin assumes the same value as the 'positionUpdateInterval' property.
+If the 'staticUpdateInterval' property is omitted, then the plugin assumes the same value as the 'positionUpdateInterval' property.

 ### Differentiate 'self' from other vessels